-Visas are teammates’ responsibility and each Expedition Handbook outlines the requirements for a given trip.
-Here is the SCHQ Ops Department’s advice on what visas are currently required for each Secret Compass expedition destination.
+Visas are your responsibility and for expeditions, each handbook outlines the requirements for a given trip.
+Here is the SCHQ Ops Department’s advice on what visas are currently required for each destination.
 Always check with the relevant embassy to ensure you are working with the most up-to-date and correct visa information meanwhile; the below is provided as a guide.
 The advice provided below is correct as at March 2016 and will be updated periodically.

 Key points to research

 - How far in advance can you apply for your visa?